bacalhau-project/bacalhau/ops/ovh_servers_setup.md

 * 51.81.184.117

 These machine need ad-hoc preparation to host Bacalhau nodes, these steps are specific to this OVH bundle and therefore is worth keeping these notes separated from the normal installation instructions.
-This page contains instructions on how to prepare those hosts to run Bacalhau.
+This page contains instructions on how to prepare those hosts to run Bacalhau:

+1. Configure RAID for data disks
+2. Configure Firewall

+Let's dive it! :zap:

 ## 1) Configure RAID for data disks